aguoietf/ietf-ccamp-optical2cloud-problem-statement/draft-liu-ccamp-optical2cloud-problem-statement-02.md

    New service-aware capabilties are needed for both the control plane and data plane to address this challenge for OTNs.
-In the data plane, new hardware that can examine cloud traffic packet header fields (such as the IP header destination IP address and/or the type of service (TOS) field, virtual routing and forwarding (VRF) identifiers, or layer 2 virtual laocal area network (VLAN) identifiers) are introduced to make the PE node able to sense the type of traffic.
+In the data plane, new hardware that can examine cloud traffic packet header fields (such as the IP header source and destination IP address and/or the type of service (TOS) field, virtual routing and forwarding (VRF) identifiers, layer 2 Media Access Control (MAC) address or virtual local area network (VLAN) identifiers) are introduced to make the PE node able to sense the type of traffic.
 This work for the data plane is out of the scope of this document.

+   Being service aware allows the OTN network to accurately identify the characteristics of carried client service flows and the real-time traffic of each flow, making it possible to achieve automated and real-time operations such as dynamic connection establishment and dynamic bandwidth adjustment according to preset policies.
+Those capabilities help to optimize the resource utilization and significantly reduce the operational cost of the network.

-   Upon examinining the cloud traffic header fields and obtaining client inforamtion such as the cloud destination and QoS requirements, the PE node needs to forward such information to the control entity of the OTN to make decisions on connection configurations.
-The client information could include, but is not limited to, the destination IP addresses, type of cloud service, and QoS information such as bandwidth, latency bounds, and resiliency factors.
+   Upon examining the client traffic header fields and obtaining client information such as the cloud destination and QoS requirements, the OTN PE node needs to forward such information to the control entity of the OTN to make decisions on connection configurations, and map the client packets of different destination/QoS to different ODU connections The client information could include, but is not limited to, the destination IP addresses, type of cloud service, and QoS information such as bandwidth, latency bounds, and resiliency factors.
 The control entity may be an SDN controller or a control plane instace: in the former case communications are established between each of the PE nodes and the controller, and the